Congress Futurities & Sweepstakes Classes

 - Presented by The Equine Chronicle

-Congress Masters Two-Year-Old Open Hunter Under Saddle Futurity
+Congress Masters 2-Year-Old Open Hunter Under Saddle Futurity

 - Presented by The Equine Chronicle

-Congress Southern Belle Breeder’s Three-Year-Old Open Western Pleasure Futurity (Open & Ltd)
+Congress Southern Belle Breeder’s 3-Year-Old Open Western Pleasure Futurity (Open & Ltd)

-*Three-Year-Old Non-Pro Western Pleasure Futurity (Open & Ltd)
+*3-Year-Old Non Pro Western Pleasure Futurity (Non Pro & Ltd)

 Maturity Open Western Pleasure Futurity (Open & Ltd.)